 Reclaimed teak desktops may come with inlaid patches to repair imperfections in the wood.
 Please click for an example of what these patches look like.

 Reclaimed desktops are available in 30" depths and a variety of different widths: 42", 48", 60", and 72".
 Douglas Fir tops are also available in 36" and 80" widths, and 24" depths on 42", 48", 60" and 72" widths.

 Our wood desktops are some of the thickest available on the market.
 Douglas Fir desktops are 1.5" thick while Teak desktops are 1.25" thick.

-This product comes standard with a 7-year limited warranty.
-For more information on UPLIFT warranty coverage, click here.
+For information on UPLIFT Desk warranty coverage, click here.

 - You must request the Return Merchandise Authorization number within 30 days of receipt.